-This tutorial shows how to run the Java Bookshelf Application on Kubernetes Engine.
-Follow this tutorial to containerize and deploy an existing Java web application to Kubernetes Engine.
-It is highly recommended that you work through the Bookshelf app documentation as part of the tutorial for the App Engine flexible environment.
+This tutorial shows how to run the Java Bookshelf sample app on Google Kubernetes Engine (GKE).
+Follow this tutorial to containerize and deploy an existing Java web app to GKE.
+We recommend that you work through the Bookshelf app documentation as part of the tutorial for the App Engine standard environment.

-- Create a replicated frontend for the Bookshelf application.
+- Create a replicated frontend for the Bookshelf app.

-- Create a load-balanced service to route HTTP traffic to the Bookshelf frontend.
+- Create a load-balanced service to route HTTP traffic to the Bookshelf app frontend.

 Before you begin